Skip to contents

 .window_size

-• if time_type is Date and the cadence is daily, then .window_size can be an integer (which will be interpreted in units of days) or a difftime with units "days"
+• if time type is Date and the cadence is daily, then .window_size can be an integer (which will be interpreted in units of days) or a difftime with units "days"

-• if time_type is Date and the cadence is weekly, then .window_size must be a difftime with units "weeks"
+• if time type is Date and the cadence is weekly, then .window_size must be a difftime with units "weeks"

 .align

-The alignment of the sliding window.
-If right (default), then the window has its end at the reference time; if center, then the window is centered at the reference time; if left, then the window has its start at the reference time.
-If the alignment is center and the window size is odd, then the window will have floor(window_size/2) points before and after the reference time.
-If the window size is even, then the window will be asymmetric and have one less value on the right side of the reference time (assuming time increases from left to right).
+• If "center", then the window is centered at the reference time.
+If the window size is odd, then the window will have floor(window_size/2) points before and after the reference time; if the window size is even, then the window will be asymmetric and have one more value before the reference time than after.

 .ref_time_values